 Secondly, avoid alcohol within 12 hours of bedtime.
 Alcohol dehydrates us, making it harder to fall asleep.

 Finally, avoid watching TV or using social media before bedtime.
 These activities stimulate the brain, keeping us awake longer than necessary.

-Incorporating a good sleep routine into our lives will have positive effects, and can help towards that dandruff issue.
+Incorporating a good sleep routine into our lives will have positive effects and can help with that dandruff issue.

 Drinking alcohol excessively will not only have an impact on your waistline, your wallet, and your health but also on your skin.

 Alcohol consumption dehydrates our bodies and causes our skin to become less moisturized and flaky.
 Cut down on the booze to keep dandruff at bay.